About

 I Don't Just Consult.I Build.

-The system works.
-It's been running 24/7 for months.
+That system has been running 24/7 since January 2026.
 Zero unplanned downtime.
-And here's the part that blows people's minds — the entire thing runs on a $600 Mac Mini sitting in my apartment.
+The entire thing runs on a $600 Mac Mini in my apartment.
 No massive cloud bills.
-No complicated infrastructure.
-Just agents doing work, all day, every day.
+No team of engineers keeping the lights on.
+Just agents doing the operational work that used to eat my entire morning.

 Agents Deployed